neurologic/Comparative-Animal-Behavior/levels-of-analysis/neural.md

 ---
 > ⏳ 3 min

-***Q1: What happens to the membrane potential of the post-synaptic neuron when there is a flash of light onto the sensor?***
+***Q1: What happens to the membrane potential of the post-synaptic neuron (PN, Figure 27C) when more light shines on the sensor (ie. the sensory stimulus goes from dark to light)?***

 ⏸️ PAUSE here for class-wide discussion